lucidrains/PaLM-rlhf-pytorch/README.md

 - [ ] write the memory in PPO to memmapped numpy file
 - [ ] get sampling with variable lengthed prompts working, even if it is not needed given bottleneck is human feedback
 - [ ] allow for finetuning penultimate N layers only in either actor or critic, assuming if pretrained
+- [ ] incorporate some learning points from Sparrow, given Letitia's video
+- [ ] simple web interface with django + htmx for collecting human feedback

 ## Citations